Outside-in GRC

 Continuous Monitoring

 Compliance is not a point-in-time event.
-ThreatNG supports the "Continuous Monitoring" requirement found in modern frameworks by constantly observing the external attack surface.
+ThreatNG supports the "Continuous Monitoring" requirement in modern frameworks by continuously monitoring the external attack surface.

 Drift Detection: The system alerts GRC teams when the environment changes—such as when a new subdomain appears or a security rating drops.
 This ensures that the organization remains compliant between audit cycles.